MinuriRajapakse/Agricultural-chatbot/README.md

-# 🌾 Agriculture Chatbot for Crop Disease Detection
+# 🌾 Agriculture Chatbot for Crop Disease Prevention

 An AI-powered chatbot system built using the **RASA framework**, designed to assist farmers by providing preventive suggestions for specific crop diseases.
 ---